-Regulation M: Regulation M is intended to preserve the integrity of the U.S. trading market by imposing certain restrictions on securities trading activities by issuers, their affiliates and underwriters participating in a distribution of securities during the course of that distribution which could have, or be perceived to have, the effect of manipulating the trading price of the offered security.
-Subject to a limited number of exceptions, such as permitted market stabilization activities, it is unlawful for a party involved in a distribution to bid for or purchase a security of the class that is being distributed or certain "reference" securities, such as securities convertible into the class being distributed.
 One of the exemptions from the application of Regulation M applies to "actively traded" securities, which are securities that have an average daily trading volume of at least US\$1 million and the issuer of the securities has outstanding common equity with a public float of at least US\$150 million.
-In a cross-border offering under MJDS, it will also be necessary to ensure compliance, to the extent applicable, with the Canadian Universal Market Integrity Rules of the Investment Industry Regulatory Organization of Canada and Ontario Securities Commission Rule 48-501, which prohibit certain trading activities by distribution participants in Canada.
+In a crossborder offering under MJDS, it will also be necessary to ensure compliance, to the extent applicable, with the Canadian Universal Market Integrity Rules of the Investment Industry Regulatory Organization of Canada and Ontario Securities Commission Rule 48-501, which prohibit certain trading activities by distribution participants in Canada.

-Shelf and Post-Receipt Pricing Rules: The Canadian shelf and post-receipt pricing rules can be and often are used in connection with MJDS offerings.
+Shelf and Post-Receipt Pricing Rules

+The Canadian shelf and post-receipt pricing rules can be and often are used in connection with MJDS offerings.
 The Canadian shelf rules are similar to the U.S. rules for delayed or continuous offerings of securities under Rule 415 of the Securities Act.
 The post-receipt pricing rules, or "PREP rules", allow a final receipt to be issued for a Canadian prospectus before the offering price is determined and are functionally equivalent to Rule 430A and Rule 424(b) under the Securities Act.
 Although the MJDS forms do not allow Rule 415, Rule 430A or Rule 424(b) to be relied upon in an MJDS offering, they do permit the use of the corresponding Canadian rules in accordance with the general instructions to the MJDS forms.

 An MJDS issuer may use the Canadian shelf rules, together with MJDS, to put in place a cross-border debt, equity or combined debt and equity "universal" Canadian base shelf prospectus and U.S. base shelf registration statement.
-The issuer would file the Canadian base shelf prospectus in all provinces of Canada (including the required French translation in Québec), and concurrently file an MJDS registration statement on Form F-10 with the SEC that also contains the base shelf prospectus.
+The issuer would file the Canadian base shelf prospectus in Canada (including the required French translation in Québec, unless the offering is limited to the other provinces only), and concurrently file an MJDS registration statement on Form F-10 with the SEC that also contains the base shelf prospectus.
 Upon completion of their review of the base shelf prospectus, the Canadian securities regulators would issue a receipt for the final Canadian base shelf prospectus.
-The MJDS registration statement will become effective once the SEC receives a copy of that final prospectus receipt or an amendment to the Form F-10 is filed post-receipt containing the final base shelf prospectus which elects to become automatically effective upon filing and no further "effective order" is required to be delivered by the SEC.
+The MJDS registration statement may become effective automatically upon filing under Rule 467(a) if the issuer has elected that approach, the Canadian securities regulators have completed their review and there is a contemporaneous offering being made in Canada.
+Alternatively, the SEC may declare the MJDS registration statement effective under Rule 467(b) after it receives a copy of the Canadian final prospectus receipt or a notification of clearance issued by the applicable Canadian securities regulator.
 The issuer may then do any combination of debt or equity take-downs off the shelf (depending on the type of security contemplated by the shelf prospectus) in Canada, the United States or both markets, during the 25-month period that the Canadian shelf rules will allow the base shelf prospectus to be used before a new base shelf prospectus must be filed (which is less than the three-year period during which a U.S. shelf registration statement may be used).
-The prospectus supplement setting out the terms of the specific take-down will be filed with the securities regulators in Canada in compliance with the Canadian shelf prospectus rules, but is not reviewed.
+The prospectus supplement setting out the terms of the specific take-down will be filed with the securities regulators in Canada in compliance with the Canadian shelf prospectus rules but is not reviewed.
 A corresponding U.S. supplement to the base shelf prospectus is filed with the SEC under General Instruction II.L. to Form F-10 and is also not reviewed by the SEC.